 Historically, the petroleum industry has dealt with more than its fair share of crises.
-From the 1973 oil crisis to the recent Saudi Aramco fire in September 2019, sudden, unpredictable disruptions of the fuel supply chain have always been an aspect of its volatile nature.
+From the 1973 oil crisis to the Saudi Aramco fire in September 2019, sudden, unpredictable disruptions of the fuel supply chain have always been an aspect of its volatile nature.

-The World Economic Forum's Global Risks Report was published on January 15, 2020.
+On January 15, 2020, the World Economic Forum published its "2020 Global Risks Report."
 In the survey's decade outlook, infectious diseases didn't make the list of top 10 likely global risks.
 It was also listed last in terms of impact.
 Shortly thereafter, an infectious disease dramatically changed how people work, shop, travel, and spend their leisure time.

 In just a few months, companies across the globe witnessed the immediate, and clearly unprecedented, decrease in fuel sales.
-On a global scale, there was a 35 percent decline in fuel demand in April 2020, but some regions have been majorly impacted with declines up to a staggering 65 percent, based on PDI's COVID's Effect on Fuel Demand report.
+On a global scale, there was a 35 percent decline in fuel demand in April 2020, but some regions were impacted with declines up to a staggering 65%, based on PDI data analysis.